by HANNAH BROADBENT

 “It’s an amenity that a lot of our area has,” said council member Lindsay Guetzkow.

-Begg said that with the proposed plan there is a possibility for flexibility for beginners and variety in different course options.
+Begg said that with the proposed plan there is a possibility for flexibility for beginners as well as variety in different course options.
 He said that the baskets they have planned could be moved for such things.

 For example, in the plan the there is a basket that goes near the baseball field.
-Begg said a beautiful thing about disc golf is that if there is a game going on they can always just close that basket, though he is sure it will be okay.
+Begg said a beautiful thing about disc golf is that if there is a baseball game going on they can always just close that basket, though he is sure it wouldn’t get in the way.

 As for parking, the skate park would be parking for the course according to Begg.
-Though the course is a couple mile trek Begg said, so the easiest place to park would be on Ironwood Avenue in the middle of the course.
+Though the course is a couple mile trek, so the easiest place to park would be on Ironwood Avenue in the middle of the course Begg said.

 This concerned a few city council members, but Begg assured them it wouldn’t be an issue because disc golf won’t boom overnight.